Investigating the roles of hydrophobicity and electrostatics in the particle-scale dynamics and rheology of dense microgel suspensions: Results and Discussion

-\subsection{Impact of additives on particle dynamics and rheological properties near the VPTT:}
+\subsection{Influence of additives on particle dynamics and {suspension} rheolog{y} near the VPTT:}

-Frequency and amplitude sweep experiments {with} PNIPAM suspensions prepared in pure water or {in solutions containing} dissociating and non-dissociating additives {were next performed at temperatures near the VPTT}. {Since the VPTT decreases in the presence of additives, t}wo different temperatures, 27$^{\circ}$C and 34$^{\circ}$C, {that} lie close to the VPTTs of these suspensions{, were selected}.
-We observe from Fig.~\ref{6}(a) that PNIPAM suspensions containing pure water continue to exhibit soft glassy rheological features at 27$^{\circ}$C but with much lower moduli value{s} compared to th{ose} at 18$^{\circ}$C (Fig.~\ref{4}(a)).
-This is not surprising as 27$^{\circ}$C lies well below the VPTT of pure aqueous PNIPAM suspension as shown previously in Fig. S5.
-For suspensions containing 0.6M additives, 27$^{\circ}$C lies slightly above their respective VPTTs. {In the presence of dissociating additives, we note that} both {G$^{\prime}$} and {G$^{\prime \prime}$} {show a power-law dependence} on the applied frequency, $\omega$, a rheological feature observed very commonly in colloidal gels~\cite{prasad2003rideal}.
-Fig.~\ref{6}(b) shows the frequency response at 34$^{\circ}$C. {While} the samples {prepared in dissociating salt solutions} exhibit gel-like behaviour {even} at this temperature{, we note that the samples prepared in sucrose show very low moduli values and behave like weak gels, presumably due to stronger electrostatic stabilisation.} We further note from Fig.~\ref{6}(b) that the moduli values are lowest in the case of pure aqueous PNIPAM suspensions. {Since a}ttractive interaction{s} in aqueous PNIPAM suspension{s are} driven mainly by hydrophobicity~\cite{minami2016rheological} {and} is weakest for PNIPAM particles in pure water, {these samples have the} low{est} moduli values.
+Frequency and amplitude sweep experiments with PNIPAM suspensions, prepared in pure water or in solutions containing dissociating and non-dissociating additives, were next performed at temperatures near the VPTT.
+Since the VPTT decreases in the presence of additives, {two temperatures that lie close to the VPTTs of these suspensions,} 27$^{\circ}$C and 34$^{\circ}$C, were selected.
+Fig.~\ref{4}(a) displays the results of frequency sweep experiments conducted at 27$^{\circ}$C. We see that the PNIPAM suspension prepared in pure water continues to exhibit features typical of soft glassy rheology at 27$^{\circ}$C, but with much lower moduli value{s} compared to those at 18$^{\circ}$C (plotted in Fig.~\ref{3}(a)) {due to hydrophobic shrinkage of the constituent PNIPAM particles}.
+This behavior is not surprising as 27$^{\circ}$C lies below the VPTT of pure aqueous PNIPAM suspension{s} ($\sim$33$^{\circ}$C) as previously shown in Fig.~S2.
+In the presence of dissociating additives, we note from Fig.~\ref {4}(a) that both {G$^{\prime}$} and {G$^{\prime \prime}$} show a{pproximately} power-law dependence{s} on the applied frequency, $\omega$, {signaling the onset of} colloidal gel {formation}~\cite{prasad2003rideal}.
+We note that 27$^{\circ}$C lies slightly above the VPTTs ($\sim$26$^{\circ}$C) of PNIPAM suspensions prepared in additive solutions.